This is the hardware page. here you can find general directions about the right Control method.

-The Nektar Pacer is a new product that looks very powerful, but sadly, it has no editing software, a deal-breaker for many users.
+The Nektar Pacer is a new product that looks very powerful.
+It now has editor software here.

 The creator of those pedals is a livelooper himself and contributed a lot to spread the idea!
 Here, another looping friend created a work around the big Max app that controls the SoftStep

 there are more suitable pedals and loads of hand controllers. please contribute your experiences!